Kenneth Arnold

-In 1962, Arnold won the Republican Party's nomination for Lieutenant Governor of Idaho, losing in the general election.
+In 1962, Arnold won the Republican Party's nomination for Lieutenant Governor of Idaho, losing the election of the same year.

-Biography
+Biography of Arnold

-Arnold was born on March 29, 1915 in Sebeka, Minnesota.
+Arnold was born on March 29, 1915, in Sebeka, Minnesota.
 He grew up in Scobey, Montana.
 He was an Eagle Scout and all-state football player in high school.
 He attended the University of Minnesota in 1934–35.
 His family was of Lutheran faith.